genicos/ahmm_mls/README.md

 1 neut_model s 0.3 620

-This line would fit a neutral model in with an admixture fraction of 0.3, and a time since admixture of 620.
+This line would fit a neutral model in with an admixture fraction of 0.3, and a time since admixture of 620 generations.
 It would then decode the posterior-probabilities for each sample.

 0 la_compare dm 0.3 620 l 2048541 h 0.5 s 0.01 l 8836891 h 0 s 0.02